Joshua-K1234/sql-data-warehouse-project/README.md

 - **Data Storage**: CSV Files
 - **Analytics**: SQL Views, SSMS (SQL Server Management Studio)

-## 🚀 Features
-✅ **Automated ETL Pipeline**: Extracts data from CSV files into SQL Server.
-✅ **Data Transformation**: Cleans and structures data using SQL queries.
-✅ **Batch Processing**: Loads and updates data efficiently.

 ## 🏁 Setup & Installation
 1. Clone the repository:
 2. In the third file "bronze-load.sql" , change the location of all bulk insert statements to the directory where you decide to keep the datasets.
-4. Load CSV files into the SQL Server database.
-5. Execute the provided SQL scripts in numerical order to transform and load data.
+3. Execute the provided SQL scripts in numerical order to transform and load data.

 ## 📜 License